Skye-flyhigh/flymorocco/README.md

 This form is now the template for any future high-logic form on FlyMorocco or other apps.

     💬 “The amount of logic this form contains is unhealthy.
-But it's clean.” — Skye.cmd
+But it's clean.” — Skye

 ---